douglas86/ci-pp5-property-react/README.md

 ##### Organisms

-Combining molecules together to form organisms that make up a distict section of an interface (i.e. navigation bar)
+Combining molecules to form organisms that make up a district section of an interface (i.e., navigation bar)

 ##### Templates

-Consisting mostly of groups of organisms to form a page - where clients can see a final design in place.
+Consisting mostly of groups of organisms to form a page—where clients can see a final design in place.

 ##### Pages

 An ecosystem that views different template renders.
-We can create multiple ecosystems into a single environment - the application.
+We can create multiple ecosystems into a single environment—the application.

 If you want a better explanation, take a look at this [article](https://andela.com/blog-posts/structuring-your-react-application-atomic-design-principles)